 - you should also have an engineer provide a Statement of Structural Adequacy, a template of which is attached here,

 - he should also complete the Climatic Conditions parameters either on the application Form or on a separate form, again I attach a copy for your use,

-- these documents and fees should be accompanied by a drawing register which names and describes the specific house types to be considered and approved (I do not need the actual drawings etc)
+- these documents should be accompanied by a drawing register which names and describes the specific house types to be considered and approved (I do not need the actual drawings etc)

 The next stage then involves the STAS Administrator appointing a Lead Authority to carry out the assessment and approval process.
 If you have a preference for this Lead then please advise the STAS Administrator when you submit the application.
 If you have preferences we will seek to meet your needs.

 Once the Lead Authority is appointed you will be required to send them a full application pack in electronic format initially at least (hard copies may also be required but this can be discussed between you); this pack should include the application form; the Statement of Structural Adequacy; the Climatic Conditions info; a full set of construction/design drawings for all house types; Structural Drawings; SAP Calculations; BBA Certificates if applicable; other 3rd party certification if applicable; full specification literature and standard details; any other supporting information you would normally submit under a normal building warrant submission.